MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/project-docs/contributions/opening-and-assessing-issues.md

 All contributors can open issues using the templates available for a [bug](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Bug&template=bug-report.md&title=), [document issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Documentation&template=documentation-issue.md&title=), [feature request](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Documentation&template=documentation-issue.md&title=), and [security vulnerability](https://github.com/microsoft/MixedRealityToolkit-Unity/security/advisories/new).
 Consider the following when opening a new issue:

-1. First check that there isn't already an issue tracking the problem or feature.
+* First check that there isn't already an issue tracking the problem or feature.
-2. Make sure titles are concise, but provide enough details to quickly provide a basic understanding of the issue.
+* Create a title that is concise, but provides enough details to quickly give a basic understanding of the issue.
-3. Make sure that descriptions provide as much as detail as possible to help contributors diagnosis the problem.
-Images or videos are a big plus for visual or UI issues.
+* Write descriptions that provide as much as detail as possible to help contributors diagnosis the problem.
+Images or videos are a big plus for visual or UI bugs.
-4. Make sure to provide steps that can consistently reproduce the problem or bug.
+* Make sure to provide steps that can consistently reproduce the problem or bug.
-5. Make sure to provide platform and version information.
-Such operation version and Unity version.
+* Make sure to provide platform and version information.
+Such as device type, OS version, and Unity version.
-6. Consider providing an example Unity project that has a isolated reproduction of the problem or bug.
+* Consider providing an example Unity project that has a isolated reproduction of the bug.
 This is extremely helpful to contributors fixing the issue.

 ## Obtaining the role